-As former railway routes, the grade is very gentle and therefore easy for all ages to walk.
+As former railway routes, the grade is very gentle and therefore easy for all ages and abilities to walk.

-If you only have time to walk one rail trail section, I would highly recommend walking the C&WR from Cascade Falls to the Smitten Trestle in Christina Lake.
+If you only have time to walk one rail trail section, I would highly recommend walking the C&WR from Cascade Gorge to the Smitten Trestle in Christina Lake.

 This easy 2.5km stretch crosses an impressive canyon with a view of a waterfall and ends at a 153m long restored railway bridge over the Kettle River.